 Cook the ziti according to package instructions for al dente.
 Drain and set aside.

-In a large baking dish, ladle a thin layer of the meat sauce on the bottom of the dish.
+In a large baking dish (a lasagna dish/pan works well), ladle a thin layer of the meat sauce on the bottom of the dish.

 Add a layer of cooked ziti.

 Top with dollops of ricotta and then about 3/4 cup of mozzarella.

 Sprinkle about 1/4 cup of Parmesan on top of that.

 Top with a handful of pasta, then another layer of the sauce, a 1/2 cup of the mozzarella, and another 1/4 of Parmesan on top.

 Baked, uncovered, for 45 to 50 minutes, until lightly browned on top and bubbly.

 NOTE: The cook time does NOT include the preparing the marinara sauce.
 We recommend you make this in advance.
 It freezes beautifully.
 Also, the marinara recipe makes more sauce than you may end up using for this ziti recipe.
 Keep it on hand for plenty of other amazing uses!